WHAT IS IT?

 Experience it on your own or as part of a group

 Travel package from €799 (groups of min.
 10 people)

 YOUR FUNDRAISING FOR AGUA DE COCO:

 2€ = 1 km – Objective 1032€

 Agua de Coco receives economic benefits upon the organization of your visit through your donations.
-Without even meeting you in person, you are and will be the best ambassador to all of the island’s programs.
+Without even meeting you in person, you will be the best ambassador to all of the island’s programs.

 AFTER YOUR HARD WORK, A WELL-DESERVED REST

 At the end of your journey, you will enjoy Mangily and the Hotel Solidaire.
 From your arrival to your departure from the island, we will accompany you so that your experience is unforgettable.
-The pack includes ground transport, insurance, support car, bicycles, activities in relation to the projects, accommodation with breakfast (dormitories or double bedrooms shared with another traveller) and the guide.
+The pack includes ground transportation, insurance, support car, bicycles, activities in relation to the projects, accommodation with breakfast (dormitories or double bedrooms shared with another traveller), and the guide.
 You will be able to add other activities to your stay such as diving, whale watching etc…

 I WANT MORE INFORMATION